 Following a file import, all the filters, computed variables, transforms and analyses update.

 It is also possible to import multiple files at once.
 This can be useful when you are combining multiple data sets, for example, where each file represents a participant.
 The process is the same as the single-file import detailed above, except that you select multiple files when performing the import.
-You can do this by holding down control or shift when selecting data files, or with the “multi-select” button at the top of the import dialog.
+You can do this by holding down control or shift when selecting data files, or with the “multi-select” button (three lines preceded by tick marks) at the top of the import dialog.

 When importing multiple files like this, they are combined vertically with the rows of the second file appearing below the first, the rows of the third file appearing below the second, and so on.
 An additional column called

 sourceis created detailing which file each row has come from.
 This can be useful when you need to “split-by” or “group-by” each participant.
 This column can be particularly useful to use with the

 At present, there is no way to combine files horizontally in jamovi.